DrewRoss5/FreeListAllocator/README.md

 A simple object-oriented memory allocator implemented with a free list

 # Roadmap:
-- Create a constructor function (similar to new)
+- Create a reallocate function

 # Getting started
 - Ensure you have [GoogleTest](https://github.com/google/googletest/tree/main/googletest) installed